wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-premises-infrastructure-for-microsoft-365/includes/7-create-deployment-strategy.md

 Microsoft 365, together with Azure Active Directory (Azure AD), provides different avenues for companies to authenticate into its services.
 The following list identifies the different strategies that can be implemented in an organization’s tenant and environment:

  -  **Cloud only.** This strategy has the least setup compared to the other identity strategies - all that's needed is a subscription and a sign-in account.
 The **Cloud only** strategy is managed from a web interface from the Microsoft 365 Admin Center or by remotely accessing the service using PowerShell.
  -  **Password hash synchronization.** Hashes of user passwords are synchronized from on-premises Active Directory to Azure AD.
-When passwords are changed or reset on-premises, the new password hashes are immediately synchronized to Azure AD so that users can always use the same password for cloud resources and on-premises resources.
+When passwords are changed or reset on-premises, the new password hashes are immediately synchronized to Azure AD.
+This design enables users to always use the same password for cloud resources and on-premises resources.
 The passwords themselves are NEVER sent to Azure AD or stored in Azure AD in clear text.
  -  **Azure AD Pass-Through Authentication.** You can enable Seamless Single Sign-On (SSO) for users on domain-joined machines that are on your corporate network.
 With single sign-on enabled, users only need to enter a username to help them securely access cloud resources.
 Azure AD Pass-Through Authentication allows your users to sign into both on-premises and cloud-based applications using the same passwords.
 The Pass-Through Authentication process is summarized as follows:

      -  On receiving the request to sign in, Azure AD places the username and password (encrypted by using the public key of the Authentication Agents) in a queue.